It was happening…

 TOASTER OVEN PROS AND CONS

-PROS: Let’s face it, there’s no way around the fact that a toaster oven produces a better “end product” than a microwave does.
-Take pizza for example.
+Let’s face it; there’s no way around the fact that a toaster oven produces a better “end product” than a microwave does.
+Take pizza, for example.
 I could take two of the same pizza and cook one in the toaster oven and one in the microwave and end up with two very different tasting pizzas.
 The toaster oven pizza is guaranteed to be crispy, firm, and fresh.

-CONS: Here’s the major fault when it comes to toaster ovens, time.
-Convection heating or not, there’s no way around the fact that a toaster oven just can’t cook or reheat things as quickly as a microwave can.
-After a long day at the office, chasing the kids, and/or just needing a night away from spending hours making dinner, it is so nice to be able to rely on the speed of the microwave to get the job done.
+Here’s the major fault when it comes to toaster ovens, time.
+Convection heating or not, there’s no way around the fact that a toaster oven can’t cook or reheat things as quickly as a microwave can.
+But, on the other hand, after a long day at the office, chasing the kids, and just needing a night away from spending hours making dinner, it is so lovely to be able to rely on the speed of the microwave to get the job done.
 The other major downside to using a toaster oven vs. a microwave is the cleanup.
-With a microwave, you can usually just take out the glass circle that rotates, wipe it off, wipe down the walls and call it a day.
-On the other hand, with a toaster oven you have to worry about finicky heating elements, hard to reach grooves, and crumbs stuck in crevices they may never come out of.
+With a microwave, you can usually take out the glass circle that rotates, wipe it off, wipe down the walls and call it a day.
+On the other hand, with a toaster oven, you have to worry about fussy heating elements, hard-to-reach grooves, and crumbs stuck in crevices they may never come out of.
 So, now that you’ve seen the highlighted version of our great microwave or toaster oven debate, how did the microwave fair?

 MICROWAVE PROS AND CONS

-PROS: The nicest thing about a microwave is how quick and easy it is to use.
+The most incredible thing about a microwave is how quick and easy it is to use.
 Need to defrost something?
 There’s a button for that.
 Want some popcorn?
 There’s a button for that.
-Your frozen meal or leftovers need to be heated for three minutes?
-Well, just punch in how long you want the microwave to cook it and off it goes.
+Do your frozen meal or leftovers need to be heated for three minutes?
+Well, punch in how long you want the microwave to cook it and off it goes.
 Let’s go back to the pizza example for a moment.
-Even though the pizza may not taste as scrumptious if you heat it in a microwave, at the end of the day it’s ready faster and its still pizza (sounds like a winning combination to me.)
-Here’s the next best thing, it’s more energy efficient, which means it’s going to cost you less to use a microwave vs. a toaster oven.
+Even though the pizza may not taste as delicious if you heat it in a microwave, at the end of the day, it’s ready faster, and it’s still pizza (sounds like a winning combination to me.)
+Here’s the next best thing, it’s more energy-efficient, which means it’s going to cost you less to use a microwave vs. a toaster oven.
 Faster and less expensive?
 I think it’s safe to say that that’s part of the reason that 90% of US households have a microwave.

-CONS: Well, we already know that there are limits to what you can cook using a microwave and how fresh/crisp the “end product” is, so let’s those points in mind as we look at the other con to using a microwave rather than a toaster oven.
-What happens if you just need to keep something warm but you don’t want to turn on your main oven?
-Doesn’t look like the microwave is your go to for this one.
-The thing with microwaves if your either reheating, defrosting, or cooking, there’s no way to modify the temperature enough so you could leave something simmering while you wrap up the rest of your dinner prep. etc.
+Well, we already know that there are limits to what you can cook using a microwave and how fresh/crisp the “end product” is, so lets those points in mind as we look at the other con to using a microwave rather than a toaster oven.
+What happens if you need to keep something warm, but you don’t want to turn on your main oven?
+It doesn’t look like the microwave is your go-to for this one.
+The thing with microwaves is if you are either reheating, defrosting, or cooking, there’s no way to modify the temperature enough so you could leave something simmering while you wrap up the rest of your dinner prep. etc.

 All in all, my money (or my wedding guests’ money) goes towards a microwave.
-While it may not be able to make me a crisp piece of toast or maintain the temperature of my casserole, the chances are I’m not going to use it for my dinner needs from start to finish and I can buy an inexpensive toaster or throw a piece of bread in my regular oven if I want a piece of toast that badly.
-The most important aspect of the microwave or toaster oven debate comes to down to ease, convenience, and time, and the microwave never fails to give me what I need while staying within those three parameters
+While it may not be able to make me a crisp piece of toast or maintain the temperature of my casserole, the chances are I’m not going to use it for my dinner needs from start to finish.
+On the other hand, I can buy an inexpensive toaster or throw a piece of bread in my regular oven if I want a piece of toast that badly.
+The most important aspect of the microwave or toaster oven debate comes down to ease, convenience, and time, and the microwave never fails to give me what I need while staying within those three parameters.